f4exb/sdrangel/plugins/channelrx/remotetcpsink/readme.md

 Specifies the protocol used for sending IQ samples and metadata to clients:

 - RTL0: Compatible with rtl_tcp - limited to 8-bit IQ data.
-- SDRA: Enhanced version of protocol via TCP Socket.
+- SDRangel: Enhanced version of protocol via TCP Socket.
-- SDRA wss: SDRA protocol via a Secure Web Socket instead of a TCP Socket.
-You should use this with the WebAssembly version of SDRangel.
+- SDRangel wss: SDRangel protocol via a WebSocket Secure instead of a TCP Socket.
+You should use this if you wish to allow connections from the WebAssembly version of SDRangel.

 <h3>14: Display Settings</h3>